mieczyk/playground/fastapi-custom-middleware/README.md

 Things that should be kept in mind while using middleware components:
 - Middleware should lightweight as it's executed before each request and after each response.
 - Middleware components order matter.
 - Keep middleware documentation up-to-date, so handling requests/responses doesn't look like a magic for newcomers.

+How to apply custom logging configuration to Uvicorn: [FastAPI and Uvicorn Logging](https://gist.github.com/liviaerxin/d320e33cbcddcc5df76dd92948e5be3b).

+# PoC

+## Setup